-5. Identify the use of a custodianship to split income and contain the “kiddie tax” noting initial planning considerations and good investments for children, recognize deductions and credits for childcare, education, children, and §7872 loans, and specify the income and later estate tax benefits of gifts.
+5. Identify the use of a custodianship to split income specifying planning considerations and good investments for children, recognize deductions and credits for childcare, education, children, and §7872 loans, and specify the income and later estate tax benefits of gifts.

-After reading Chapter 7, you will be able to:
+After reading Chapter 7, participants will be able to:

 1. Identify tax elimination techniques by:

 a.
-Recognizing the current §121 home sale exclusion noting its differences with prior tax law;
+Recognizing the current §121 home sale exclusion citing its differences with prior tax law;

 b.
 Determining qualifications for tax-free state or local obligations including private activity bonds; and